cslammy/AD9833VCO/README.md

 We need pulse, saw, and optionally triangle at output 10V peak to peak straddling GND.
 V per octave is sampled by a 12 bit DAC==currenty mcp3201 IC (may need to get replaced with 14 bit ADC?)
-RP2040 dev board (as of 11-10-22, spefically a SEEED XAIO RP2040 dev board) hosts the RP2040 MCU
+RP2040 dev board (as of 11-10-22, specifically a SEEED XAIO RP2040 dev board) hosts the RP2040 MCU

 The dev board uses SPI to get an AD9833 FG IC to respond accurately to Volt per octave input control voltage.